boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 > White-box testing (also known as clear box testing, glass box testing, transparent box testing, and structural testing) is a method of software testing that tests internal structures or workings of an application, as opposed to its functionality (i.e. black-box testing). [[3]](#WhiteBoxTesting)

 In order to enable white-box testing, Blech allows to import all the implementation details of a module by using keyword `internal`.
-An `internal import` makes all elements in a module detectable - nothing is hidden.
+An `import internal ..."` makes all elements in the imported module detectable - nothing is hidden.

 In the following example, it is not enough to use the signature `ringbuffer.blh` to compile the white-box test program.
 In fact the compiler needs the source code of the module implementation `ringbuffer.blc` in order to detect the hidden implementation details.